DavidMercier/PopIn/doc/models.rst

 ######################################################

 .. figure:: ./_pictures/popin_mechanisms_1.png
-   :scale: 60 %
+   :scale: 20 %
    :align: center

-   *Figure 3 : Schematic cross section of deformation profile of an elastic-plastic substrate under indentation.*
+   *Figure 3 : Schematics cross section of deformation profile of an elastic-plastic substrate under indentation : 1) elastic deformation, 2) elastoplastic deformation (nucleation of dislocation) and 3) transfer of dislocations across a grain boundary.*

 ==> rate dependence and temperature dependence of incipient plasticity